 Parking at the Pearl Harbor Visitor Center is free.
 Lots are located in front of the main entrance.
 A map of the parking lots can be found on the second page of this fact sheet.
 Please do not leave valuables in your vehicle.

 No purses, handbags, backpacks, camera bags, diaper bags, or other items that offer concealment are allowed in the Pearl Harbor Visitor Center or on the USS Arizona Memorial tour.
-Bag storage is available outside the main gate.
+Bag storage is available outside the main gate for a fee of $4.00 per bag in 2017 and $5.00 per bag in 2018.

 Our Pearl Harbor Visitor Center fact sheet is available for download in PDF format.
 The fact sheet includes two helpful maps of the Visitor Center.